SPD chancellor candidate Olaf Scholz: Pragmatism over personality | DW | 10.08.2020

 Read more: What happens if Angela Merkel can't work?

-Scholz has been the head fireman in the Corona inferno and the voters approve of his performance so far.
+Scholz has been the head fireman in the coronavirus inferno — and voters approve of his performance so far.
 His approval ratings have stayed steadily high for weeks and months.
 At times of crisis, pragmatism trumps charisma and that has played into the 62-year-old's hands.

 It's a far cry from 2003 when the German weekly Die Zeit nicknamed him "Scholzomat", a combination of his name and "Automat", the German word for "machine", alluding to the SPD general secretary's tendency to use technocratic jargon.